heinousjay/JibbrJabbr/README.md

 There is a partial chat sample living in JibbrJabbr-server/JibbrJabbr-kernel/src/test/resources/ you can use to explore.

 The capabilities of the system are currently very limited.
 There is a notion of modules as defined in the commonjs modules spec, so you can include a script using require('./whatever')

-There is a basic JQuery-like API for document manipulations.
+There is a basic jQuery-like API for document manipulations.

+DON'T DO ANYTHING SERIOUS WITH THIS.
+It is far from production ready.
+It likely has massive security holes.
+The API is barely specified, never mind implemented.
+You'd be crazy to use this as anything but a toy.